 If, however, you plan on tackling one of Oahu’s lesser known kayaking spots, there will be an extra step before you can get a kayak.
 There are actually a couple of companies that will deliver kayaks to a destination and pick them up from a destination, like Hawaii Beach Time and Active Oahu Tours.
 This will definitely come in handy for the majority of these Oahu kayaking recommendations.

 *Tip: If you’re a little bit worried about kayaking, many kayak rental places will also give you lifejackets if you ask.
 (On occasion, they may charge a fee.)
+If this will put your mind a little more at ease, get one!

 What Else Do I Need to Bring to Kayaking on Oahu?